-The More Options = -mode out_of_context instructs the tool to not insert any I/O buffers in this level.
+In the More Options section, you can type -mode out_of_context to have the tool not insert any I/O buffers in this level.

 After you run synthesis, open the synthesized design, and in the Tcl Console, type the write_edif Tcl command in the Tcl Console.
 The syntax is as follows: